Oral Health

 Dentists may use different medications to soothe a person during their visit.
 These medications include:

-They may also prescribe anxiety medications such as Xanax or Valium before a dental procedure.
+Dentists may also prescribe anxiety medications such as Xanax or Valium for you to take before a dental procedure.

 Behavioral & Relaxation Techniques